-Get hold of the relevant texts and sources, and make sure you have time to read them.
+Get hold of the relevant texts and make sure you have time to read them.
 Remember to take notes.
 Don't simply rely on highlighted lines and marginal comments, produced by yourself or others.
 As you write your notes, be careful to distinguish between your own summaries and direct quotation.
 Copy quotations accurately, and use quotation marks.
 This will be crucial in order to avoid plagiarism at a later stage.
 Remember to note down page numbers: this will save you a great deal of frustration and extra work in the writing stage.

-It is worth investing some time early in your studies to plan how you are going to keep track of reading notes as part of your wider Study Skills Portfolio: you can do so by hand, electronically, or by using combined methods.
+It is worth investing some time early in your studies to plan how you are going to keep track of reading notes: you can do so by hand, electronically, or by using combined methods.
 There are various forms of software available to help you collect, organise, and search through notes, as well as set out footnotes and bibliographies.
-The reference management software package Endnote for example is supported by the University's Learning Services.
+The programme 'Endnote' is supported by the University's Computer Services.